RedHatQE/python-stitches/README.md

-Patchwork library
+Stitches library
 =================

 Overview
 --------
-Patchwork is a wrapper around Paramiko (https://github.com/paramiko/paramiko) and python-rpyc (http://rpyc.readthedocs.org/en/latest/).
+Stitches is a wrapper around Paramiko (https://github.com/paramiko/paramiko) and python-rpyc (http://rpyc.readthedocs.org/en/latest/).
 It allows you to create connections to remote hosts and perform various shell/python actions on remote hosts.
 The library has 3 main
 parts: `Connection`, `Expect` and `Structure`